On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series: Main results

 \section{Main results}

-Using our construction of exponential polynomials from the previous section, we now produce a dense of functions $F$ ``almost'' satisfying Erd\"os-Feller-Pollard's condition \eqref{erdos} but having such a strong singularity at $1$ that $(1-z)(1-F)^{-1}$ is unbounded in $\D.$ To this aim, we employ either Baire category arguments (as in Theorem \ref{G}) or, alternatively, an iterative procedure (as in Theorem \ref{G11}).
-Thus, we show that the Wiener type condition \eqref{erdos} is the best one can hope for as far as the boundedness of $(1-z)(1-F)^{-1}$ is concerned.
-We then use power weights $w=(k^\nu)_{k=1}^{\infty}, \nu \in [0,1),$ to construct examples of $F\in \mathcal A^+(\nu)$ close to the constant function $1$ on a sufficiently large set (but violating \eqref{erdos}).
-This will be used in the next section to study the property $(1-z)(1-F)^{-1} \in L^p$ for a fixed $p \in (1,\infty)$ in terms of the Taylor coefficients of $F.$
+Using our construction of exponential polynomials from the previous section, we now produce a dense set of functions $F$ ``almost'' satisfying the Erd\H{o}s-Feller-Pollard's condition \eqref{erdos} but having such a strong singularity at $1$ that $(1-z)(1-F)^{-1}$ is unbounded in $\D.$ To this aim, we employ either Baire-category arguments (as in Theorem \ref{G}) or, alternatively, an iterative procedure (as in Theorem \ref{G11}).
+Thus, we show that the Wiener-type condition \eqref{erdos} is the best one can hope for as far as the boundedness of $(1-z)(1-F)^{-1}$ is concerned.
+We then use power weights $w=(k^\nu)_{k=1}^{\infty}, \nu \in [0,1),$ to construct examples of $f\in \mathcal A^+(\nu)$ close to the constant function $1$ on a sufficiently large set (but violating \eqref{erdos}).
+This will be used in the next section to study the property $(1-z)(1-F)^{-1} \in L^p(\mathbb T)$ for a fixed $p \in (1,\infty)$ in terms of the Taylor coefficients of $F.$

 \begin{prop} Let $L_\theta : X \mapsto (0,\infty), \theta \in (0,1],$ be a family of continuous functionals on a complete metric space $(X, \rho),$ and let $c\ge 0.$ Suppose that for any $f\in X$ there exists a sequence $(f_m)_{m = 1}^{\infty}\subset X$ satisfying